 Annual base auctions are held in May for Delivery Years that are three years in the future.
-Effective January 31, 2010, First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the Delivery Year.36 In 2016, the 2016/2017 RPM Third Incremental Auction, 2019/2020 RPM Base Residual Auction, 2017/2018 RPM Second Incremental Auction, and 2018/2019 RPM First Incremental Auction were conducted.
+Effective January 31, 2010, First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the Delivery Year.37 In the first three months of 2017, the 2017/2018 RPM Third Incremental Auction was conducted.